 This MA was supposed to be the start of a new journey, a journey to bring confidence and more certainty into my life.
 It was supposed to be a way of putting the past two years behind and taking a new outlook on life.
 In a way, it has brought even more uncertainty.
 Questions of identity have sprouted more quickly than I would have liked, and that quest for confidence has diminished any little grain of it that I had left.
 I don’t feel smart – or serious – enough to be studying this course.
 My preference for books about hygge and murder mystery novels doesn’t quite match up to French literature, and having pursued a more creative route in school means that my knowledge of global history is limited.
 The issue is not that I don’t want to learn more – I do, of course, which is why I decided to study this course; it is more about feeling inferior because of what I enjoy in my personal life, outside of lectures and the confines of academia.
 This, coupled with being away from my blog and minimal interaction with like-minded others, has made me feel like I don’t quite belong anywhere; I’m not quite there in the intellectual world nor am I here in the creative online sphere.

 Not only has the start of this academic year brought up questions of who I am outside of lectures, but it has also made me feel disoriented with my two nationalities – ironically since I am studying Transnational Studies.
 In one of my modules, I am British and fluent in English.
 These are the lectures that I share with other students from all corners of the world: from the Middle East to South Asia to Latin America, we are all outsiders to the UK.
 Except that, there, I am the outsider because I am not very ‘foreign’.
 My peers see this positively because of my knowledge of the language and understanding of the British culture; I see it as another way of not quite belonging.
-In the rest of my modules, I am the only non-native speaker of English and I am very much seen as that; there, I am Polish, and also an outsider – so much so that it needed to be pointed out by a loud whisper.
+In the rest of my modules, I am the only non-native speaker of English and I am very much seen as that; there, I am Polish, and also an outsider.
 On this one little MA course, I belong neither as the British national nor as the little Polish immigrant girl who moved here at the age of seven.
 I don’t even seem to exist in the layers between the two nationalities.
 It feels strange and has scattered both my identity and confidence further.